david-sledge/datapack/spec.md

 This represents a UTF-8 string.
 Fixstring, string 8, 16, and 32.
 This data type can also be used to represent property and class local names (see below).

 ### Collections
-#### Qualified name
-Qualified names are use for class names and Object property names (see below).
-A qualified name consists of an optional namespace name and a required local name.
-The local name is represented as either a string or a binary data block.

-#### Class name
-A class name is indicated by the class name byte followed by a qualified name.

 #### Sequence
 Sequence of any values; numbers, booleans, nil, strings, binary data, sequences, dictionaries, and/or objects.
 Sequences support an optional class name, which if specified must appear immediately after the sequence byte.